dev-guy/react-toolbox-reactrouter-mocha-boilerplate/README.md

 # Production

 1. npm run build (this also runs lint)
-2. Copy the files in the 'build' directory to your web server under the directory public
+2. Copy the file www/index.html to your web server
-3. Copy the files in the 'www' directory to your web server
+3. Copy the files in the 'build' directory to your web server in a directory named 'public' that is located in the same directory as index.html